 A store selling only a small number of products is a turn-off for most people and a problem for other reasons too.
 Most people will walk-on-by a physical store that has a sparse collection of goods, and the same is true for online stores.

 The more products you have to sell, the more that potential customers will take you seriously.
 A wide selection of products with variations on each also gives your customers more choice in customizing their order to suit themselves and encourages them to buy your goods as a bundle rather than one at a time.

 Another problem with a limited selection of goods is visibility.
-To buy from your store customers first need to find it, and the most common way for them to do this is in the search and recommendation system.
-The more products that you have the more likely that they will show up in a search.
+To buy from your store, customers first need to find it, and the most common way for them to do this is in the search and recommendation system.
+The more products you have, the more likely they will show up in a search.

 3. Don’t Rely Entirely On Etsy To Promote Your Goods.

 Etsy is a marketplace with a large population of shoppers, so people will eventually find your store and take a look at what you are selling if you want your store to be a success though you will also need to find ways to market it yourself.